hezhangsprinter/DCPDN/README.md

 Testing images (syn (Test A in the paper))  can be downloaded at (put it in the folder 'facades'): https://drive.google.com/drive/folders/1hbwYCzoI3R3o2Gj_kfT6GHG7RmYEOA-P?usp=sharing

+## How to creat your own testing samples
+Since the proposed methods using hdf5 file to load the training samples, the following code help you to creat the testing or training sample yourself.

 ## Extension
 The proposed transmission net has demonstrated it effectiveness in multiple appplcaitions such as segmentation. crowd counting, face reconstruction from sparse sample and image synthesis.